 - 1 pinch salt and black pepper

-- In a large bowl, mix together ground turkey, chili powder, ginger, salt and cumin.
+- In a large bowl, mix together ground turkey, 1 tablespoon chili powder, ground ginger, salt and cumin.

 - Transfer cooked meat to a large bowl and set aside.